dylankane/Match-It/README.md

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
 His amazing patience while going through bugs and other issues with me during our meetings.

-- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support,for always having someone to have a look and help with problems iI was having, and an abundance of previously asked questions which ofen had the answer I was looking for.
+- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support,for always having someone to have a look and help with problems I was having, and an abundance of previously asked questions which very often had the answer I was looking for.

 - I would like to thank my 7 year old son Liam , for helping me with the market research on this project, playing many many online games until he became an expert and my advisor.